EDUCBA Logo

 How to Create A Decision Table for Testing?

-Now that you are familiar with what decision testing is let’s create a decision table.
+Now that you know what decision testing is, let’s create a decision table.

-Step 1: Creating the first column of the table by understanding the requirements.
+Step 1: Create the first column of the table by understanding the requirements.

-We will create the first column of the table by taking a look at what we need to test.
+We will create the first column of the table by looking at what we need to test.
 For this example, consider an example of an ATM Transaction.
 Following would be its conditions and actions:

 Condition